 We had to call It took several minutes before I was connected to someone who both knew what recasting was and what our servicer's process was.
 So pack your patience and choose a time when you have more than just a few minutes to spare if you can't request paperwork online.

-We had to give them info over the phone Once we were talking to the right person, they asked us how much we wanted to add to our principal.
+We had to give them info over the phone Once we were talking to the right person, they asked us how large a lump-sum payment we wanted to make.
 They confirmed my email address and my husband's so they could send an agreement to us to sign.

 We got an email confirmation This message reiterated the lump sum we wanted to put toward our principal and what our new monthly mortgage payments would be.
 They were no longer gigantic.